Albinia Hobart, Countess of Buckinghamshire: Early life

+Reputation

 The fashion at the time was for gambling, particularly with the card game Faro.
-She and other celebrities like Charles James Fox and Georgiana Cavendish were renowned for their indulgent gambling.
+She and other celebrities like Charles James Fox and Georgiana Cavendish, Duchess of Devonshire were renowned for their indulgent gambling.
 The Hobarts were known for this extravagance.
-Despite not having a license she allowed her house to be used for high stake gambling.
+Despite not having a license, she allowed her house to be used for high-stake gambling.
 By this device she managed to lose money and to fall foul of the authorities.
 She was having fun and losing money and so was her husband.

 He tried a number of careers with poor results and consoled himself with mistresses.
 Despite their other interests the couple had four daughters and three sons.
 Meanwhile the press saw her illegal gambling and indulgent parties as a legitimate target.
 The commentators at the time could not resist noting the growing size of Albinia and her love of extravagant fashion which was intended more for her daughters.

 She became a prominent figure of the famous political battle of the general election of 1784 in the Westminster constituency.
 Charles James Fox's side had the glamorous Georgiana Cavendish, Duchess of Devonshire, accused by her opponents of kissing voters in the street for their pledges, and the other Hobart, the Countess of Buckinghamshire, supporting her relative Sir Cecil Wray, 13th Baronet.

+Personal life

+Albinia married The Hon.
+George Hobart in 1757, and so became Countess of Buckinghamshire when he inherited the title in 1793.
+The Hobarts lived in Hobart House, Ham Common, in Richmond, London, supposedly based on the Frederick the Great's summer palace, Sanssouci.
+There Albinia organised lavish parties which included performances by her and her daughters.
+These were attended by high society, including the royal princes.